jackdawe/MBP/README.md

 - int **bs** : batch size.
 Default: 32
 - float **beta** : state loss multiplicative coefficient.
 Total loss = beta * stateloss + reward loss.
 Default: 1.
 - bool **asp** : If set to false, the neural network will only be provided with the initial state for each sample.
 The next states are then calculated using the model's previous predictions.
 Default: true.

-## Gradient Based Planner

-Command: ???
-Parameters:
-- K : The number of rollouts.
-- T : The amount of time steps to be planned
-- gs : The number of gradient steps to be performed
-- lr : Learning rate

 # STARSHIP COMMANDS